xiix0/scam/README.md

-Among the lucky, you are the chosen one.
+Q:	Why did the chicken cross the road?
+A:	He was giving it last rites.